Published by Christina Riley. Last Updated on October 20, 2023.

 *We’ve included Elsewhere in our “Free Museums in Greensboro” section and this place won’t turn anyone away.

-However, there is a suggested admission of $5 or more.
+However, there is a suggested admission of $5 or more for this Greensboro Art Museum.
 We think “more” is a good choice, considering all that’s inside this wonderful space.

 Greensboro History Museum (Free)